 Haman is the quintessential bad guy in the Purim story, the man who wanted to kill all the Jews in Persia - and whose plan was ultimately foiled by Queen Esther, her uncle Mordechai the Jew, and their wits.
 To read more about Purim, check out this site.

-Why I Chose a Date Filling for my Easy Hamentashen Recipe
+Why I Chose a Date Filling

 I chose to fill my gluten-free hamentashen with a homemade orange and Medjool date filling.
 Date hamantaschen is the classical Israeli hamantaschen recipe.

-While in North America, poppy seed, prune hamantaschen or even apricot hamantaschen cookies seem to be a lot more typical, in Israeli you can buy a hamantaschen filled with a sticky date filling on pretty much every street corner.
+While in North America, poppy seed, prune hamantaschen or even pistachio hamantaschen cookies seem to be a lot more typical, in Israeli you can buy a hamantaschen filled with a sticky date filling on pretty much every street corner.

 To me, there is nothing more nostalgic than biting into a crunchy, sweet date hamantaschen cookie.
-It's the one flavor my sister keeps asking for year after yeae!
+It's the one flavor my sister keeps asking for year after year!
 Making these into gluten free hamantaschen means I get to enjoy my favourite childhood treat while not compromising my immune system.

 I recommend using Medjool dates for your filling because they're softer and don't need soaking prior to processing.